 Guidance found within the Fire Safety In Specialised Housing guide may be of assistance to carry this out.
-2 17.2g It is necessary to confirm that the vent provided to the ground floor lobby door is an intumescent type of vent. В 03/12/2024 3 17.2i A gap was evident to the junction of the door frame and the reveal to the door frame opening where packers have been installed.
-It is necessary to confirm that the gap does not prejudice the fire rating of the doorset. В • 03/12/2024 4 17.2i Missing screw noted to the ground floor riser cupboard door frame.
-It is necessary to confirm that the missing screw does not prejudice the fire rating of the doorset. В 03/12/2024 5 17.2n It is necessary to confirm that the access control system to the communal gardens is "Failsafe", as no emergency override noted. В 03/12/2024
+2 17.2h The 4th floor door closer was defective and should be replaced. В 03/12/2024 3 17.2i A gap was noted between the door frame to the riser and the reveal to the riser opening reveal, where packers have been installed.
+It is necessary to confirm that the fire rating of the riser door has not been prejudiced by this gap В 03/12/2024 4 17.2i It was evident that some of the riser doorset frames have not been screwed completely into the frame.
+It is necessary to confirm that the fire rating of the riser doorset has not been prejudiced in this regard. В A A 03/12/2024

-6 18.1b The assessor noted that balconies are present to the properties.
+5 17.2n To the rear of the property there is a timber gate which is padlocked shut.
+This prevents egress to the front of the block.
+Appropriate ironmongery to allow for egress in an emergency situation should be provided to this gate. В 03/12/2024 6 18.1b The assessor noted that balconies are present to the properties.
 These could not all be observed, however it is expected that there will be an amount of combustible residents items present on the balconies.
 The responsible person should inform residents about the risks arising from the presence of combustible materials on balconies.
 They should make clear that smoking, the use of barbeques and the storage of flammable items on balconies can increase that risk.
-Advice from the fire and rescue authorities is clear that barbecue should not be used on balconies. В 03/12/2024 7 18.1e At ground floor level there is a plastic type of cover to a riser which is not fire rated.
-A fire rated access cover should be installed. В 03/12/2024 8 29.5 The assessor did not observe any evidence to suggest that flat entrance doors are inspected annually.
+Advice from the fire and rescue authorities is clear that barbecue should not be used on balconies. В 03/12/2024 7 19.1 At 4th floor level a red cross was noted to the emergency light fitting.
+It is necessary to confirm that the necessary repairs to the light fitting have been undertaken. В B 03/12/2024 8 29.5 The assessor did not observe any evidence to suggest that flat entrance doors are inspected annually.
 This is considered to be a deficiency of the Fire Safety (England) Regulations 2022.
-The responsible person must arrange for annual flat entrance door inspections to be carried out. В 03/12/2024 9 29.6 The assessor did not observe any evidence to suggest that communal doors are inspected quarterly.
+The responsible person must arrange for annual flat entrance door inspections to be carried out. В 03/12/2024

+9 29.6 The assessor did not observe any evidence to suggest that communal doors are inspected quarterly.
 This is considered to be a deficiency of the Fire Safety (England) Regulations 2022.
 The responsible person must arrange for quarterly communal door inspections to be carried out. В 03/12/2024